joshaxey/badnanna181/README.md

 Vita target is 1.81 and lower.

-Beginning of reduction attempt, want to call this "Bad Nanna" once I had worked out payload and adapted to work with dumper.
+Beginning of reduction attempt, wanted to call this "Bad Nanna" once I had worked out payload and adapted to work with dumper.
 Became 'irrelevant' once work began on higher firmware version.
-Others have also taken advantage of this privately and I assume will release soon.
+Others have also taken advantage of this privately and I assume will release actual PoCs soon.